hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 Content-Type: application/json

 {
-  "RequestId": "7f713fff-a65c-4004-b195-72b0c7bce84a"
+  "CallId": "7f713fff-a65c-4004-b195-72b0c7bce84a"
 }
 ```

 **URL parameters**:

 * $region - Supported region.
-* $func - The func name.
+* $function - The function name.
 * $uuid - The uuid of func.

 **Json parameters**:

-* RequestId - The request id of a func call.
+* CallId - The call id of a function call.

 **Status Codes**:

 * 200 - no error
-* 404 - no such func
+* 404 - no such function
 * 500 - server error
-* 413 - request body is too large
+* 413 - call body is too large
-* 503 - reached maximum limit of func call which waiting for completed
+* 503 - reached maximum limit of function call which waiting for completed